rpolley/osu-replay-parser/README.md

 # osrparse, a parser for osu replays in Python

-This is a parser for osu! rhythm game replays as described by https://osu.ppy.sh/wiki/Osr_(file_format)
+This is a parser for osu! rhythm game replays as described by https://osu.ppy.sh/wiki/Osr_(file_format) The intent of this branch is to add write and modify functionality

 ## Installation
 To install osrparse, simply: